Blog

 Is IBM WebSphere Application Server Free?

-Single developers can use both WebSphere and WebSphere Liberty for free as long as it is used on a single-developer machine.
+Single developers can use both versions for free, as long as they are used on a single-developer machine.
 This application server is intended mainly for individual or small company use, as long as the total cumulative JVM heap space across all running instances at their company doesn't exceed 2 gigabytes.
 In both cases, there is no formal support from IBM.

 Example IBM WebSphere Application Server Architecture